f5devcentral/f5-agility-labs-waf/docs/waf2023/module3/lab1.rst

     b0b868b1af95        bkimminich/juice-shop   "docker-entrypoint.s…"   4 hours ago         Up 2 hours          0.0.0.0:3000->3000/tcp   reverent_raman

-Run the command ``docker restart b0b``, but make sure to type the first 3 characters of your Juice Shop container ID.
+Run the command ``docker restart b0b``, but make sure to type the **first 3 characters of your Juice Shop container ID**.
 The output will be the first 3 characters of the container ID:

 .. code-block:: none